Latin American Collection

 The Library also has an impressive collection of Brazilian materials.
 The strength of the collection lies in the sizable numbers of works on Brazilian history, literature, travel accounts, and regional histories.
 The collection is particularly rich in materials relating to colonial Brazilian history.
 Other collections of major importance are those representing Argentina, Chile, Cuba, and the Cuban Revolution.
 Yale is also a key repository of Central Americana.
 Spanish and Portuguese literatures are also strongly represented in the collections.

 Although Yale's concentration of Latin American research material is housed in Sterling Memorial Library, there are important collections in the Divinity, Law, and Beinecke Libraries.
 Smaller collections are found in the Music, Art, and Medical Libraries, and the Peabody Museum.
-The Center for Science and Social Science Information contains extensive holdings of statistical publications issued by government agencies, private institutions, and central banks from every country in Latin America.
+Marx Science and Social Science Library contains extensive holdings of statistical publications issued by government agencies, private institutions, and central banks from every country in Latin America.

 Departments/disciplines/programs/subject areas supported